-There is no limit to the number of interferometer sub-arrays.
+A maximum of 8 sub-arrays are allowed; each sub-array has a granularity of 4 antennas where any 4 antennas may be assigned to a sub-array.
+Less than a multiple of 4 antennas can be used in a sub-array, with the unused correlator resources not usable in other sub-arrays.
 Additionally, separate sub-arrays can have mutual antennas as long as the configuration within a sub-array is consistent within the constraints of correlator data routing (and as long as the configuration software is capable of doing this!).
-Phased-VLA sub-arrays may be defined differently on different sub-bands since phasing hardware sums data independently on each sub-band.
-There is a maximum of 4 phased sub-arrays per sub-band, and antennas can be flexibly included in a given sub-array.
+Phased-VLA sub-arrays are completely flexible, with 2 sub-arrays per sub-band available.